level23/druid-client/README.md

 #### `bucket()` extraction

 The `bucket()` extraction function is used to bucket numerical values in each range of the given size by converting them to the same base value.
-Non numeric values are converted to null.
+Non-numeric values are converted to null.

 Example: